samthebest/dump/sams-scala-tutorial/platonic-programming.md

 Platonic Programming (PP) is the future.

+Practically PP is quite simple to apply, but the motivating theory assumes some acedemic background.

+Another name for PP could be Extreme Functional Programming, meaning Functional Programming practices taken to the extreme (like XP takes general practices to the extreme).

-# Central Tenet of PP
+## Central Tenet of PP

 There does not exist an objectively perfect (non-trivial) program, but for any pair of programs we can compare them objectively.

 Therefore an objective of subjects is to refactor programs so that we make objective improvements.

-# Definition - Triangulation
+## Definition - Triangulation

 Tests + type signature constrains Function.
+We call the combination of tests and type signature of a function it's *constraints*.
+The collection of all

+### Ideal Triangulation

+Is where the

+Usually, in the real world, the tests plus the type signature will not be sufficient to even acheive finatary triangulation.

+## Definition - Non Deterministic Triangulation

+Test cases are generated randomly.

+In PP these kinds of tests are forbidden unless the seed of the random generator is fixed.
+This essentially collapses a single non-deterministic test into a large collection of ordinary tests.

-# Objective Comparative Principles of PP
+## Objective Comparative Principles of PP

 Given functionally equivilent programs